Create a new JavaScript Heap reference for this model instance.

 await viewer.delete();

-Download this viewer's internal [View] data as a .csv file.
+Download this viewer's internal [View] data via a browser download

 await viewer.download();